-Understanding is the first phase of the design thinking process.
-Students immerse themselves in understanding the problem and defining what they would like to achieve.
+Understanding is the first step of the design thinking process.
+Children immerse themselves in understanding a problem and setting a goal.

-Once the goal is clear, students brainstorm a myriad of solutions.
-They learn to suspend judgment at this stage – no idea is too far-fetched and no ideas are rejected.
-Students become silly, savvy, risk takers, wishful thinkers and dreamers of the impossible…and the possible.
+Once they set their goal, children brainstorm solutions.
+They learn to suspend judgment at this stage -- no idea is too far-fetched and absolutely no ideas are rejected.
+They get silly, take risks, and think big in order to dream both the impossible and the possible.

 Children create rough prototypes -- sketches, models, and cardboard creations -- to convey their ideas quickly.